tetraprod/AI/README.md

 to the dark theme, set a custom logon background and draw a mouse cursor.
 Your choices are saved to `~/.win_customizer.json`.

+This app relies on the **Pillow** library.
+Install all dependencies with `pip install -r requirements.txt` or install Pillow individually using `pip install pillow`.

 Run it with:

 ```bash